NinjaCloud/HPE-Canonical/AppArmor.md

 ### Try to create file other than /tmp dir .

-### You should receive a "Permission denied" error due to the AppArmor profile denying file writes.
+### You should not receive a "Permission denied" error due to the AppArmor profile denying file writes ony tmp dir.

 ### Exit the shell of the pod:
 ```